Consumer medicine information

 The pharmacokinetics of cerliponase alfa were evaluated in patients with CLN2 disease who received intracerebroventricular infusions of 300 mg over approximately 4.5 hours once every other week.

 All pharmacokinetic parameters were similar following the initial infusion on Day 1 and following infusions at Week 5 and Week 13, indicating no apparent accumulation or time dependent PK of cerliponase alfa in CSF or plasma when administered at of dose of 300 mg once every other week.
-The pharmacokinetic parameters in CSF were assessed in 17 patients and are summarized in Table 5.
-Cerliponase alfa plasma pharmacokinetics were assessed in 13 patients, and a median Tmax of 12.0 hours (since start of infusion), a mean Cmax of 1.39 microgram/mL, and mean AUC0-t of 24.1 microgram-hour/mL were characterized.
+The pharmacokinetic parameters in CSF were assessed in 17 patients and are summarised in Table 5.
+Cerliponase alfa plasma pharmacokinetics were assessed in 13 patients, and a median Tmax of 12.0 hours (since start of infusion), a mean Cmax of 1.39 microgram/mL, and mean AUC0-t of 24.1 microgram-hour/mL were characterised.
 There was no apparent effect of serum or CSF ADA on the plasma or CSF pharmacokinetics, respectively.

 Distribution.

 The estimated volume of distribution of cerliponase alfa following intracerebroventricular infusion of 300 mg (Vz = 435 mL) exceeds the typical CSF volume (100 mL), suggesting distribution to tissues outside the CSF.
-The large CSF to plasma ratios in Cmax and AUC0-t (approximately 1000 and 400, respectively) suggest that the majority of administered cerliponase alfa remains localized within the CNS.
+The large CSF to plasma ratios in Cmax and AUC0-t (approximately 1000 and 400, respectively) suggest that the majority of administered cerliponase alfa remains localised within the CNS.
 Intracerebroventricular administration of cerliponase alfa is not expected to result in therapeutic concentrations in the eye due to the limited access from the CSF to the affected cells of the retina and the presence of the blood retinal barrier.

 Metabolism.